 Duladeo Temple at Khajuraho

 The Kunwar Math

-The temple faces east and consists on plan of a sanctum without ambulatory, vestibule, ‘maha-mandapa’ and entrance porch.
-The sanctum is ‘sapta-ratha’ on plan as well as in elevation.
+The temple faces east and consists of the plan of a sanctum without ambulatory, vestibule, ‘maha-mandapa’ and entrance porch.
+The sanctum is ‘sapta-ratha’ on the plan as well as in elevation.
 While its ‘sikhara’ is of the usual developed form, clustered around by three rows of leaning half-spirelets, its ‘maha-mandapa’ shows some peculiarities of design and decoration.

-While some figures are of exceptional artistic merit on this temple, the plastic treatment has on the whole become stiff and in many cases lacks depth of relief, which is evident on a majority of the figures of nymphs of the exterior.
+While some figures are of exceptional artistic merit on this temple, the plastic treatment has, on the whole, become stiff and in many cases lacks the depth of relief, which is evident on a majority of the figures of nymphs of the exterior.
 The iconography of this temple also shows some distinctive traits.
-The Ashtavasu figures are invariably depicted here with a crocodile mount in place of the usual bull, while the ‘dikpalas’, ‘yama’ and ‘Nirriti’ wear their raised curls in a stylised fan shape.
+The Ashtavasu figures are invariably depicted here with a crocodile mount in place of the usual bull, while the ‘dikpalas’, ‘yama’ and ‘Nirriti’ wear their raised curls in a stylized fan shape.
 The facades of this temple carry tedious repetitions of the images of standing Shiva and Shiva-Parvati.

 The temple is incompletely preserved and has been extensively repaired and restored.

 Chausath Yogini Temple : The Oldest Temple At Khajuraho